bigmarcolino/Face-It---iOS-9/README.md

 ## Getting Started

-Open this project in Xcode and run it
+* Open the project in Xcode
+* Run it